Jus-smi/NodeDemo/documentation (2).md

 #### Behavior:

-Comparison expressions are used to check if variables are less than each other, if variables are less than or equal to each other, if variables are greater than each other, or even if variables are less than or equal to each other.
-This expression is also left associative.
+Comparison expressions are used to check if variables are less than each other, if variables are less than or equal to each other, if variables are greater than each other, or even if variables are greater than or equal to each other.
+Similar to equality expressions, comparsion expressions are most useful as entry conditions to an if statement.
+But comparison expressions in CatScript can only be used to compare integers.
+Trying to compare any other type will result in an incompatible type error.

 ### Additive Expression